-14. Direct Appointment by a Party
+16. Direct Appointment by a Party

 If the agreement of the parties names an arbitrator or specifies a method of appointing an arbitrator, that designation or method shall be followed.
 The notice of appointment, with the name and address of the arbitrator, shall be filed with the AAA by the appointing party.
-Upon the request of any appointing party, the AAA shall submit a list of members of the National Panel from which the party may, if it so desires, make the appointment.
+Upon the request of any appointing party, the AAA shall submit a list of members of the panel from which the party may, if it so desires, make the appointment.

 If the agreement specifies a period of time within which an arbitrator shall be appointed and any party fails to make the appointment within that period, the AAA shall make the appointment.
 If no period of time is specified in the agreement, the AAA shall notify the party to make the appointment.
-If, within 10 days thereafter, an arbitrator has not been appointed by a party, the AAA shall make the appointment.
+If within ten days thereafter an arbitrator has not been appointed by a party, the AAA shall make the appointment.

-15. Appointment of Neutral Arbitrator by Party-Appointed Arbitrators or Parties
+17. Appointment of Neutral Arbitrator by Party-Appointed Arbitrators or Parties

-If the parties have selected party-appointed arbitrators, or if such arbitrators have been appointed as provided in Section 14, and the parties have authorized them to appoint a neutral arbitrator within a specified time and no appointment is made within that time or any agreed extension, the AAA may appoint a neutral arbitrator from the National Panel, who shall act as chairperson.
+If the parties have selected party-appointed arbitrators, or if such arbitrators have been appointed as provided in Section 16, and the parties have authorized them to appoint a neutral arbitrator within a specified time and no appointment is made within that time or any agreed extension, the AAA may appoint a neutral arbitrator, who shall act as chairperson.

-If no period of time is specified for appointment of the neutral arbitrator and the party-appointed arbitrators or the parties do not make the appointment within 10 days from the date of the appointment of the last party-appointed arbitrator, the AAA may appoint the neutral arbitrator from the National Panel, who shall act as chairperson.
+If no period of time is specified for appointment of the neutral arbitrator and the party-appointed arbitrators or the parties do not make the appointment within ten days from the date of the appointment of the last party-appointed arbitrator, the AAA may appoint the neutral arbitrator, who shall act as chairperson.